 While not a program requirement, Psy.D. students interested in conducting additional research may do so by enrolling in Independent Study with the written consent of the proposed faculty advisor.
-Students must submit a signed prospectus form with a description of the proposed research to the Office of Academic Affairs.
+Students must submit a signed prospectus form with a description of the proposed research to the Office of Academic Affairs at the time of registration.
+In order for a letter grade to be awarded for this course, the project completion form must be submitted to the Office of Academic Affairs.
+An in progress (PR) grade will be issued until the project is completed.